Color Guard FAQs

 - How many students will be chosen for the Color Guard?

 We have no set number to choose for the Color Guard.
 We are interested in quality rather than quantity.
-ALL candidates will be judged on the essential elements listed above in addition to their work ethic and ATTITUDE!
+ALL candidates will be judged on the essential elements listed on the "About" page, in addition to their work ethic and ATTITUDE!

 - Is there an age limit?